eagle9/palgo/word-ladder/README.md

 dict = ["hot","dot","dog","lot","log"]
 As one shortest transformation is "hit" -> "hot" -> "dot" -> "dog" -> "cog", return its length 5.

+difficulty: medium
+companies: many

+idea: bfs is natural solution , level to level traversal of the graph
+related: word ladder ii
 ```